Gorgias Salesforce integration: A complete overview for 2026

 -

-Giving agents superpowers: Imagine an agent in Gorgias seeing a customer's lead status from Salesforce, who their account owner is, or notes from a past sales call, all without switching tabs.
+Giving agents context: Imagine an agent in Gorgias seeing a customer's lead status from Salesforce, who their account owner is, or notes from a past sales call, all without switching tabs.
 That context is gold for providing smarter, more personalized help.

 -